 Delta Sigma/Delta Upsilon Activities Fund: The income of this fund is used to support public events and individual projects that further the welfare and enhance the community of Bowdoin College, and that preserve and promote the fellowship, community, spirit, diversity, and ideals that Delta Sigma and Delta Upsilon offered to the Bowdoin community.
 (1997)

-The Henni Friedlander Award for the Common Good: This fund was established by Martin and Sheila Friedlander in memory of Henni Friedlander (mother of Martin, a member of the Class of 1971), who survived Nazi Germany to immigrate to the United States, where she was an inspiring example of how love and joy of life can lift the human spirit and enable us as a society to promote the common good.
+The Henni and Harry Friedlander Award for the Common Good: This fund was established by Martin and Sheila Friedlander in memory of Henni and Harry Friedlander (mother and father of Martin, a member of the Class of 1971).
+Henni survived Nazi Germany to immigrate to the United States, where she was an inspiring example of how love and joy of life can lift the human spirit and enable us as a society to promote the common good.
 The fund provides a monetary prize to an individual who has overcome significant adversity in his or her own life and gone on to make a highly significant contribution to the common good.
 In addition, the fund supports a lecture by the awardee on the subject of his or her life's achievement in both the area of the common good and his or her profession.
-To the extent possible, the awardee will spend a day or two on campus interacting with members of the college community so that they can better appreciate the value of the individual's accomplishments.
+To the extent possible, the awardee will spend a day or two on campus interacting with members of the College community so that they can better appreciate the value of the individual's accomplishments.
 (2005)